kol19pl/EliteDangerous-ArchictectTracker/README.md

 ### Notable Changes
++ 2025/05/18 : The code has been split for easier editing.
+Improved structure removal functions.
++ 2025/05/12 : Addet independent theme blac and white
 + 2025/05/11 : Aded System sorting station, Delite stations in setings , Est trip for construction and completion %
 + 2025/05/03 : Adaptation for new naming conwention for colonisation ship
 + 2025/05/01 : Deleted unworking style , ad setings for beter use